 Your Hair Is Falling Out = You’re Healing Emotionally

-Seems weird, but after a major change in your life, whether losing significant weight or suffering from lack of sleep, once you return to a place of emotional stability, it’s not uncommon for you to shed some serious hair.
+If you’ve experienced a major life change—such as extreme weight loss—once you’ve return to a place of emotional stability it’s not uncommon for you to shed some hair.

-This is according to Amy McMichael, M.D., chair of dermatology at Wake Forest University, who explained this to the Huffington Post: “It takes about three months for your hair to go through an entire growth cycle.
+As Amy McMichael, M.D., chair of dermatology at Wake Forest University, said to the Huffington Post: “It takes about three months for your hair to go through an entire growth cycle.
 So the hair isn’t reacting to anything new; the shedding is due to the extreme weight loss that happened a few months ago.
 In fact, not only are you going to get through this, but you’ve also already started to come out the other side.”

-That was the finding of a Swedish study that found that those with shorter shoe sizes tended to live longer on average than those with longer feet.
+One Swedish study found that those with shorter shoe sizes tended to live longer on average than those with bigger, longer feet.
 For example, men with size 7 feet lived an average of between 78 and 84 years, while those with size 11 feet lived to between 66 and 69 years of age.

-Light Eyes = You’re More Likely to Be Alcoholic
+You Have Lighter Eyes = You’re More Likely to Be an Alcoholic

 Light eyes mean you have less melanin in your brain—the stuff that alerts your mind to stimulants.
-A Georgia State University survey of 12,000 adults found that those with light eyes consumed much more alcohol on average than those with dark eyes, and were more likely to be alcoholics (likely because they needed more alcohol to become intoxicated).
+A Georgia State University survey of 12,000 adults found that those with lighter-colored eyes consumed much more alcohol on average than those with dark eyes—and were more likely to be alcoholics.
 So if you’ve got light eyes, be wary of how many drinks you’ve tossed back.
-And for more great drinking-related advice, see The Dangerous Trap of Drinking Lower Alcoholic Beverages.

-If You’re Cooler Than Everyone = You Might Have a Thyroid Issue
+You’re Colder Than Everyone Around You = You Might Have a Thyroid Issue

 If you’re putting on extra layers when those around you are sweating, your body may be trying to tell you that there’s something off about your thyroid functioning.
-A common symptom of an underactive thyroid is feeling unusually cold even when the temperature is objectively warm.
-And if you’re trying to improve your thyroid health, don’t miss these 20 Best Foods for Your Thyroid.
+A common symptom of an under-active thyroid is feeling unusually cold—even when the temperature is objectively warm.

 You’re Biting Your Nails = You May Be a Perfectionist

-It’s ironic that those who carry perfection traits also practice unpleasant habits, such as hairpulling and fingernail biting.
-As Scientific American explains, “Mounting evidence shows that people who compulsively bite their nails, pick their skin, or pull their hair are often perfectionists, and their actions may help soothe boredom, irritation and dissatisfaction.”
+It’s an irony that the perfectionists among us also tend to practice unpleasant habits, such as hair-pulling and fingernail biting.
+But, as Scientific American explains, “Mounting evidence shows that people who compulsively bite their nails, pick their skin, or pull their hair are often perfectionists, and their actions may help soothe boredom, irritation and dissatisfaction.”

-You Think Your Food is Filling = You Lose Your Appetite
+You Think Your Food is Filling = You’ve Lost Your Appetite

-You might think the only way to satiate your hunger is through eating.
-But often feelings of fullness are just as powerful.
-Research published in Health Psychology found that those who think the food they are eating is high in fat and calories are more likely to feel full, faster, than those who imagine they are eating healthier food.
+Hey, eating isn’t the only way to get rid of hunger.
+Often feeling that fullness is just as powerful.
+Research published in Health Psychology found that those who think the food they are eating is high in fat and calories are more likely to feel fuller, faster, than those who imagine they are eating healthier food.
 Mind over matter, people!

-A Foggy Brain = Cut Back on Carbs
+You’ve Got a Foggy Brain = You Need to Cut Back on Carbs

-If you’re walking around in a slight haze after lunch, even after having a good night’s sleep and exercising regularly, it may be your body’s way of telling you to cut back on the bread and pasta—or that you may even have celiac disease.
+If you’re walking around in a slight haze after lunch, even after having a good night’s sleep and exercising regularly, it may be your body’s way of telling you to cut back on the bread and pasta (or, worse, that you have celiac disease).

-That was the advice of Gaynor, who told this to Men’s Journal: “There’s a huge gut-brain connection, and if gluten is causing inflammation in your cut, you’re malabsorbing nutrients and you’ve disturbed your gut’s microbiome.”
+As Gaynor told Men’s Journal: “There’s a huge gut-brain connection, and if gluten is causing inflammation in your gut, you’re malabsorbing nutrients and you’ve disturbed your gut’s microbiome.”

 A big, easy smile indicates that you might have a long-lasting marriage.
-A team of psychologists conducted a survey of high school yearbook photos, and found that those who smiled in their pictures were less likely to divorce.
-Those who smiled least were five times more likely to be divorced in their life than those who smiled the most.
-And if you could use a good smile, here are 70 Jokes So Corny They’ll Leave You in Stitches.
+A team of psychologists conducted a survey of high-school yearbook photos, and found that those who smiled in their pictures were less likely to divorce.
+Those who smiled the least were five times more likely to be divorced in their life. (!!)

-Small ears are cute, but they have also been found to correlate with a greater probability of developing eczema.
+Small ears are cute, but they have also been found to correlate with a greater probability of developing eczema, a condition that makes your skin all itchy and red.
 As ear, nose, and throat surgeon George Murty told the Daily Mail, “Your ear canals are lined with skin and, just like skin on the outside of the body, it flakes off.”

-A Metal Taste in Your Mouth = Cut Back on Those Vitamins
+You Have a Metallic Taste in Your Mouth = You Need to Cut Back on Those Vitamins

 Vitamins boast plenty of health benefits, but you can definitely overdo it when it comes to your daily dose of zinc, calcium, iron, and more.
 As Livestrong explains, “Multivitamins, particularly those that contain heavy metals like zinc, copper and chromium, have been known to cause a metallic aftertaste.”

-White Fingernails = You Could Have Kidney Disease
+Your Fingernails Have Taken on a White Color = You Could Have Kidney Disease

 If you’re nails suddenly turn white, or white lines appear on them, it could be a sign of something serious, like kidney or liver disease.
 But if you’ve always had white spots on your nails, you have little to worry about.
 That’s a normal occurrence.

-We usually think that looking someone in the eye is a sign of trustworthiness or honesty, and while that’s true up to a point, body language expert Blake Eastman tells Medical Daily that holding eye contact for an uncomfortably long amount of time can be a “giveaway” that someone is not telling you the truth.
+We usually think that looking someone in the eye is a sign of trustworthiness and honesty.
+And while that’s certainly true—up to a point—body language expert Blake Eastman tells Medical Daily that holding eye contact for an uncomfortably long amount of time can be a “giveaway” that someone is not telling you the truth.

-This is according to reflexologist and author of three books on the subject, Jane Sheehan, who tells the Daily Mail that those with a big toe that’s significantly longer than their other toes are “never stumped for an answer, and can see things from different angles.
+Reflexologist (and author of three books on the subject) Jane Sheehan told the Daily Mail that those who have a big toe that’s significantly longer than their other toes are “never stumped for an answer, and can see things from different angles.
 On the downside, you may have problems focusing and sometimes don’t see projects through.”